oVirt/ovirt-site/source/feature/spicerelatedfeatures.html.md

 ### Dependencies / Related Features

 1. Fully functional and supported virt-viewer
-2. The ability to work with native and non-native USB support in the same guest (to support both virt-viewer and SPICEC for connecting to the same VM)
+2. The ability to work with native and non-native USB support in the same guest (to support both virt-viewer and SPICEC for connecting to the same VM, with USB support)

 ### Comments and Discussion